github/github-app-js-sample/Readme.md

 ## Usage

 With your server running, you can now create a pull request on any repository that your app can access.
-GitHub will emit a `pull_request.opened` and will deliver the corresponding Webhook [payload](https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) to your server.
+GitHub will emit a `pull_request.opened` event and will deliver the corresponding Webhook [payload](https://docs.github.com/webhooks-and-events/webhooks/webhook-events-and-payloads#pull_request) to your server.

 The server in this example listens for `pull_request.opened` events and acts on